Revealing tensions in neutron star observations with pressure anisotropy: Methods

 The second Love number is then given by

 where $y= R H'(R) / H(R)$.

 To solve the coupled system of Eqs.~\eqref{eq:tov_mr} and~\eqref{eq:tov_lambda}, we require closure relations connecting the radial pressure, energy density, and anisotropic parameter.
 For the radial pressure, we employ the barotropic equation of state models (Metamodel and Metamodel + peak) described in Sec.~\ref{sec:EOS}.
-The anisotropic parameter is modeled following \cite{Doneva:2012rd}:
+The anisotropic parameter is modeled following Ref.~\cite{Doneva:2012rd}:

 where $\gamma$ is a free parameter quantifying the anisotropy strength, with $\gamma=0$ corresponding to the isotropic case.
-This anisotropy model is preferred over the other proposed models (e.g., ~\cite{Bowers:1974tgi,Herrera:2013fja}), since it satisfies the energy conditions of a perfect fluid and is symmetrically valid for both positive and negative anisotropies~\citep{Setiawan:2019ojj}, which facilitates an unbiased search for anisotropy in observations.
+This anisotropy model is preferred over the other proposed models (e.g., Ref.~\cite{Bowers:1974tgi,Herrera:2013fja}), since it satisfies the energy conditions of a perfect fluid and is symmetrically valid for both positive and negative anisotropies~\cite{Setiawan:2019ojj}, which facilitates an unbiased search for anisotropy in observations.
 It should be noted that such a model does not describe the actual pressure anisotropy originating from the aforementioned physical mechanisms.
 Rather, this model should be interpreted as a null test, i.e., to see whether pressure isotropy can be rejected when such degrees of freedom are included in the analysis.

 Fig.~\ref{fig:eos_gamma_impact} illustrates the impact of non-zero pressure anisotropy on neutron star structure.
-Notably, a positive anisotropy, i.e., the radial pressure exceeds the tangential pressure, leads to smaller yet stiffer neutron stars.
+Notably, a positive anisotropy, i.e., radial pressure greater than tangential pressure, leads to smaller yet stiffer neutron stars.
 In contrast, a negative anisotropy tends to produce larger but softer stars.

-The numerical solution of these modified neutron star structural equations, combined with the equation-of-state models from Sec.~\ref{sec:EOS}, is calculated on-the-fly during the parameter estimation using the \texttt{jester} code\footnote{\url{https://github.com/nuclear-multimessenger-astronomy/jester}}~\citep{Wouters:2025zju}, which is a TOV-solver with support for GPU acceleration based on \textsc{jax}~\citep{frostig2018compiling, kidger2021on}.
+The numerical solution of these modified neutron star structural equations, combined with the equation-of-state models from Sec.~\ref{sec:EOS}, is calculated on-the-fly during the parameter estimation using the \texttt{jester} code\footnote{\url{https://github.com/nuclear-multimessenger-astronomy/jester}}~\cite{Wouters:2025zju}, which is a TOV-solver with support for GPU acceleration based on \texttt{jax}~\cite{frostig2018compiling, kidger2021on}.